asibionix/dart-go-zero-to-mastery/README.md

 ## How to Support

 If you find this repository helpful:
-- ⭐ **Star** this repository to show your support
+- Star this repository to show your support
-- 🧠 **Use it as a learning reference** for your own Dart and Go journey
+- Use it as a learning reference for your own Dart and Go journey
-- 💬 **Share it** with others who want to build strong logic and programming foundations
+- Share it with others who want to build strong logic and programming foundations

-> This repository is **not open for public contributions** — it serves as a structured personal learning journey and reference.
+This repository is not open for public contributions — it serves as a structured personal learning journey and reference.

 ---